-Het Nieuwe Instituut is the commissioner of the Dutch Pavilion at the 16th International Architecture Exhibition of La Biennale di Venezia, entitled WORK, BODY, LEISURE, the theme of the official Dutch contribution to the biennial.
+Het Nieuwe Instituut is the commissioner of the Dutch Pavilion at the Biennale Architettura 2018, entitled WORK, BODY, LEISURE, the theme of the official Dutch contribution to the event.

 With the title WORK, BODY, LEISURE, the 2018 Dutch Pavilion addresses the spatial configurations, living conditions, and notions of the human body engendered by disruptive changes in labor ethos and conditions.
 The project seeks to foster new forms of creativity and responsibility within the architectural field in response to emerging technologies of automation.

 From New Babylon to Rotterdam Harbour